 The self-employed include a diverse and broad range of occupations, from farmers to landscapers to doctors.
 One characteristic that can be attributed to each of them, is the willingness to chart their own economic path.
 Either out of necessity or opportunity, these individuals demonstrate the spirit needed to create an entrepreneurial economy.
 Around 8.5 percent of part- and full-time working prime working age adults (25 to 54 years old) in Kentucky are self-employed, which is about the same as the competitor states' average.
-The percentage of self-employed Americans is somewhat higher at 9.1 percent.
+The percentage of selfemployed Americans is somewhat higher at 9.2 percent.
 Nationally, over the last thirty years, these percentages have been trending slightly downward.
 However, in Kentucky the percentage of self-employed workers has been trending upward since 2015.
-Around 100,000 prime working age individuals are self-employed in Kentucky-compared to over 1.3 million prime working age Kentuckians who work for a wage or salary earned at a business, a nonprofit, or in government.
+Around 114,000 prime working age individuals are self-employed in Kentucky-compared to over 1.3 million prime working age Kentuckians who work for a wage or salary earned at a business, a nonprofit, or in government.
+There are eight states with statistically higher self-employment rates, led by Montana at 13.6 percent.
+Most states-forty-are statistically no different from Kentucky.
+Rhode Island (5.7%) and DC (5.4%) are statistically lower than Kentucky.

-Self-Employed, Kentucky, Competitor States, and the U.S., 1988-2022
+Self-Employed, Kentucky, Competitor States, and the U.S., 1988-2023